andrewfulrich/permission-utils/README.md

 * Can handle whitelisted group permissions or blacklisted.
 * Lightweight
 * Has zero package dependencies
-* Includes a static html page to help you build your whitelist/blacklist (see ./static_html/permsko.html in the repo)
+* Includes a static html page to help you build your whitelist/blacklist (see https://andrewfulrich.github.io/permission-utils/permsko.html)
 * Runs off json files to specify which "tables" (really could be any resource/collection if you are using nosql) give/revoke which CRUD permissions to which groups.

 These json files look like this: